nareshignou282-ui/PaperTrade/README.md

 ## License

-This project is intended to be released as open source.
+This project is licensed under the MIT License.

-A software license will be added to the repository.
+See the [LICENSE](LICENSE) file for details.

 ## Maintainer